statiolake/coc-stylua/README.md

 ## Extension Settings

-You can specify the path of the StyLua binary using the `stylua.styluaPath` setting.
+You can specify the path of the stylua binary using the `stylua.styluaPath` setting.
 By default, if this is null, the extension will download the binary and store it in its local storage.

 You can use `stylua.configPath` to specify path to stylua.toml configuration file.